 With over 150 million users, Pinterest is a powerful search engine, and should be treated as one.
 It is a valuable marketing tool for SEO and has the potential to drive traffic and brand awareness.
-Instagram and Facebook often overshadow the value of Pinterest and what i can harness for your brand.
-If used right, through these top tips, Pinterest can be a vital part of spikes of traffic onto your website!
+Instagram and Facebook often overshadow the value of Pinterest and what it can harness for your brand.
+If used right, Pinterest can play a vital part in spikes of traffic onto your website.

 Rich Pins Only

 The first thing you need to know is that you should always post Rich Pins.
 These pull metadata from your website and create content around the pins you post.
 In simple terms, Rich Pins link the consumer from the image directly to your product page, generating more traffic and potentially leading to sales.
 An example of this would be a potential customer searching for a ‘grey coffee cup’.
 The customer is more likely to come across your Rich pins as opposed to non-Rich Pins, because they are boosted by Pinterest in their search algorithms.
 It’s basically about getting to the top, so when searched, you appear first against your competitors.

 As most Pinterest users don’t go online knowing what they want to buy (it’s all about finding inspiration) it is important to use relevant and accurate keywords to describe the image being posted.
 Using relevant words will lead the users to your Rich Pin and then straight to your website.
 Think about what you would google if you were looking for that particular item and use them as your keywords to send traffic your way.
 A good way to see how Pinterest is working is to do some searching yourself - search a key word and see what comes up first, how Pinterest is ordering them and have a look at which words the automatic searches bring up (see below).